 Most studios use a variety of technology platforms to communicate with their customers.
 However, many are over-communicating because there is confusion about which platform is sending each message.
 For example, the touchpoints a new client might have with your business include:

-These common touchpoints for a new client at your studio have a person, platform or technology to help facilitate delivery, yet few studios set forth a linear touchpoint timeline that assigns each to a person or platform.
+These common touchpoints for a new client at your studio have a person, platform, or technology to help facilitate delivery, yet few studios set forth a linear touchpoint timeline that assigns each to a person or platform.
 Failure to outline this process often leads to mixed messaging.
+Reminder: If you had this process in studio and now have a virtual business, have you replicated that process for your virtual students?

 5. Hold clients accountable to their goals is the most fundamental retention strategy of all time

 The new client on-boarding process should always include a place to document the goals of your clients.
-Whether they are aiming to lose weight, increase strength or improve their overall sense of well-being, these should be noted on their account.
+Whether they want to lose weight, increase strength or improve their overall sense of well-being, note these on their account.
 Then theoretically, holding clients accountable to their goals should influence their behavior.

 Three popular accountability techniques include: